omarduarte/juniors_should_know/README.md

   - Advice: "Don't move the cheese".
     -Lesson: "Messing with elements while scrolling will confuse and distract your users.
 Stop moving stuff."
   - Advice: "Don't block the content with an email subscription call to action."
-    - Omar's Advice: "Use sparingly.
+    - My Advice: "Use sparingly.
 Only use when you feel your users have consumed most of the content they would in that visit and are about to leave the site."

 State
   - Advice: "Never break links."